 Before taking on extra responsibilities, ask yourself, “Is this actually important to me?”

 If you’re thinking about buying a hand-wash-only set of plates and utensils or an 8 step daily facial cleansing routine, don’t do it!
 If you use products that require a ton of time and effort to make work, these things will add up throughout your day and leave you feeling overwhelmed and stressed out.

-Instead, try to find products that are as simple as possible or serve multiple purposes (for example, using coconut oil as a beauty product or buying food like rice or pasta that can be used in many different dishes).
+Instead, try to find products that are as simple as possible or serve multiple purposes (for example, using this useful item as an all purpose beauty product or buying food like rice or pasta that can be used in many different dishes).

 8. Try to eliminate things that you know stress you out.

 If there are certain commitments, activities, people, or tasks in your life that keep stressing you out repeatedly, see if you can eliminate any of them or lessen the time you spend doing that stuff.